Plan9-Archive/plan9ants/doc/antfarm/tutorial2.md

 rerooting fully.
 Hubfs is general purpose network piping in addition to persistent shells and has several tricks of its own.

-The full Advanced Namespace ToolS website at [http://ants.9gridchan.org](http://ants.9gridchan.org) (also available with 9fs ants.9gridchan.org or ftpfs ants.9gridchan.org) has the source code, compiled kernel and tools, and much more documentation
+The full Advanced Namespace Tools website at [http://ants.9gridchan.org](http://ants.9gridchan.org) (also available with 9fs ants.9gridchan.org or ftpfs ants.9gridchan.org) has the source code, compiled kernel and tools, and much more documentation